“Students get a better learning experience”

 When Davide Girardelli later joined University of Gothenburg he noticed that the latest external review of the programme recommended that the teachers should find a systematic way to engage the potential future employers of our students.
 Therefore, he suggested to Ben Clarke in his role as director of the programme that they implement an advisory industry panel as a way to respond to that recommendation.

 – We started working on the project in January 2021.
-And we held the first plenary meeting of our industry advisory panel in May 2021, so we were able to move relatively fast, Davide Girardellis says.
+And we held the first plenary meeting of our industry panel in May 2021, so we were able to move relatively fast, Davide Girardellis says.

 What response have you received from the students?

 – Students expressed their desire to see more practical applications and a stronger focus on career, labor market relevance and employability skills, Ben Clarke explains and continues.